Fantomas42/django-blog-zinnia/README.rst

 these steps.

   * Register **django.contrib.sitemaps** in the INSTALLED_APPS section.
-  * Edit your project's urls and add this code :
+  * Edit your project's URLs and add this code :

 ::